gdonkovv/dreamTeam/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## App details

+-- How it works
+The Dream Team app is inspired by Qatar World Cup 2022.
+Users can register and create their own dream team choosing from all the football players that were part from the championship.
+Each user can rate other users' teams and the 3 highest-rated teams will are shown on the home page.
+In the players page users can see which players are most popular choices for dream teams.

+-- Backend
+Firebase Realtime database and Firebase Authentication were used.

+-- Forms
+Login, Register, Create, Edit - Template Driven Forms In all forms data validation is added using directives;

+-- Models
+Created models for User, Player and Team;

+-- Guards
+Logged users can access pages related to My Team and can create, edit, delete their team and rate other teams, they cannot access Login or Register
+Guest users can access pages with details but cannot create, edit or rate teams, they can access Login and Register